 Site Visit: Planning Department staff and various Board members attended a site visit on January 29 and 31, 2018.
 Warren Mitchell, P.E. was present to walk the property with staff and Board members and discuss the project.
-Areas of the property viewed were the intermittent and perennial streams, center line of the proposed road alignment, existing pond, and old house and outbuildings.
-Area on the opposite side of the streams was not accessible due to amount of water in the streams due recent rain.
-Pictures of the site visit can be viewed on the Planning Department webpage at www.chathamnc.org/planning, Rezoning and Subdivision Cases, 2018.
+Areas of the property viewed were the intermittent and perennial streams, center line of the proposed road alignment, existing pond, and an old house and outbuildings.
+Area on the opposite side of the streams was not accessible due to amount of water in the streams due several days of rain prior to the site visits.
+Pictures of the site visit can be viewed on the Planning

+Department webpage at www.chathamnc.org/planning, Rezoning and Subdivision Cases, 2018.